arnejad/Gaze-Shift-Compare/modules/methods/ranking/README.md

 preds = runRankingMethod(gazeData, videosList, frameTimes, fast=False)
 ```

 This primary function of Ranking method has an input `fast` that can be either set to `False` or `True`.
-Ranking method can take a long time because of the computations for the vide frame contents.
+Ranking method can take a long time because of the computations for the video frame contents.
 By setting `fast` to `True` your will significantly increase the compuatation speed by slightly sacrificing the accuracy.
 This is done by using only the gaze probability for the gaze-shift detection without computing the visual scene probabilities.

 The identified gaze-shifts/saccades will be labeled as 1.